ahnasiakg2234/ahnasiakg2234.github.io/essays/Reflect-On-TypeScript.md

 This lesson has been ingrained into my head since I was eleven years old, and I have carried it with me for years.
 But somehow, I lost sight of what it truly signified.
 Learning TypeScript has revived a level of discomfort for me that I assumed I’d surpassed, the uneasiness of facing my own inhibitions.
 And ironically, I am no longer trying to meet the standards imposed by my rigid father, but instead those of a  programming language equally intolerant of mediocrity.

   Python is a language that has often felt instinctual to me.
-Its pliability was reflective of  the way I typically thought about problem-solving, in a fluid and digestible way.
-For example, writing a code that adds the numbers in an array:
+Its pliability is reflective of the way I typically think about problem-solving, in a fluid and digestible way.
+For example, defining a function that sums each number in an array:
 ```python
 def sum(numbers):
   total = 0